maicoin/max-websocket-docs/private_channels_mwallet.md

 ## MWallet borrowing response

-This channel will return your borrowing principal and interest of nwallet.
+This channel will return your borrowing principal and interest of mwallet.

 ### Snapshot